andrewsproule0/drone-noise-fyp/README.md

 **[Download uncut_recordings/ from Google Drive](https://drive.google.com/drive/folders/1EtsDp_Bm6DJP6lyP01zH0368OVxMY77A?usp=sharing)**

-The folder contains two subfolders — `field/` and `garden/` — which should be placed directly inside `data/` to match the repository structure.
-These files are not used by any notebook and are provided for reference only.
+The folder contains two subfolders — `field/` and `garden/` — which are not used by any notebook and are provided for reference only, but contain the raw recordings from which the trimmed clips were taken from using Audacity.

 ---